kennetng/teams-status-light-rp/README.md

 ## Motivation

-This project check Teams user availability and activity to show which led should light up.
+This project check Teams user availability and activity to show which led to light up.

 ## Tech/framework